lambrechts/lambrechts/README.md

 - 👋 Hi, I’m @lambrechts
+- 👨 My name is Lasse Lambrechts, i live in Bergen, Norway
 - 👀 I’m a data journalist at Bergens Tidende.
-A regional newspaper i Norway.
+A regional newspaper for Bergen and Vestland county.
 - 🌱 I’m currently learning about life, the universe and everything.
 - 📫 How to reach me lasse.lambrechts@bt.no